-Academies are expected to score within the "Meets" category on at least one Target (in both math and reading) in order to achieve their Contractual Educational Goals.
+Academies are expected to score within the "Meets" category on at least one Target (in both math and reading) in order to achieve their Contractual Educational Goals.\

-Is the school mee ting state designation expectations as set forth by state and federal accountability systems (overall) Target Measure Metric 45 on the index Overall values as indicated by the School Index.
-Exceeds: ≥70 Meets: ≥45 but <70 Approaching: ≥30 but <45 Does Not Meet: <30 Are students achi eving proficiency on a nationally normed assessment?
-Target Measure Metric 50% The percent of students meeting grade level norms Exceeds: ≥70% on the reading and math NWEA MAP.
-Meets: ≥50% but <70% Approaching: ≥ 30% but <50% Does Not Meet: <30% Are students perf forming well on state examinations in comparison to stu dents in schools they might otherwise attend Target Measure Metric The difference The average percent proficient in ELA & math on Exceeds:≥10% will be at least the M-STEP/PSAT-8 compared to the composite Meets: ≥3% but <10% +3% district (Academy Average-Composite Average).
-Approaching: <3% but >0% Does Not Meet: ≤0
+Student Achievement Targets (Grades 2-8)

+Is the school meet Is the school meeting state designation expectations as set forth by state and federal accountability systems (overall)?

+Target Measure Metric

+45 on the index Overall values as indicated by the School Index.
+Exceeds: ≥70

+Meets: ≥45 but <70

+Approaching: ≥30 but <45

+Does Not Meet: <30

+Are students achie ving proficiency on a nationally normed assessment?

+Target Measure Metric

+50% The percent of students meeting grade level norms Exceeds: ≥70%

+on the reading and math NWEA MAP.
+Meets: ≥50% but <70%

+Approaching: $\geq 30\%$ but $<50\%$

+Does Not Meet: <30%

+Are students perfo rming well on state examinations in comparison to stud dents in schools they might otherwise attend

+Target Measure Metric

+The difference The average percent proficient in ELA & math on Exceeds: ≥10%

+will be at least the M-STEP/PSAT-8 compared to the composite Meets: ≥3% but <10%

++3% district (Academy Average-Composite Average).
+Approaching: <3% but >0%

+Does Not Meet: ≤0

-^{}The FSU CSO will produce a scorecard outlining how the academy performed on each of the Targets outlined above.
+\The FSU CSO will produce a scorecard outlining how the academy performed on each of the Targets outlined above.
 The scorecard will be presented to academy boards annually.